"Kayleigh Goldsworthy may be one of the only unjaded New Yorkers left, a folk music unicorn..."

 In 2016 she moved to Nashville, TN to focus on songwriting and session playing, and not long after she received a call from Dave Hause and began touring as a member of The Mermaid.
 During this time she began honing her craft once again, and finally got back into the studio with Saves the Day’s Arun Bali to record.

 “All These Miles,” released independently on November 20, 2018, tells the story of where she’s been not only lyrically, but sonically.
 Not quite folk, not quite rock, but all pop - wrapped around the songwriting and thoughtfulness we’d expect from someone who’s lived it all.

 Goldsworthy toured on All These Miles opening and playing auxiliary for Bayside on their full US acoustic tour in the Fall of 2018 through the winter of 2019, and concluded the run with a headline set at Philadelphia's legendary World Cafe Live.

-Since All These Miles was released, she has announced shows as a member of Kevin Devine's Irish outfit "Kenny O'Brien and the O'Douls," tour dates supporting and playing with Dave Hause and The Mermaid, and as a member of Frank Iero's new band The Future Violents.
-This fall, she will be resuming solo touring to join Austin Plaine on 4 dates of his headline tour, as well as support Frank Turner on his North American "No Man's Land" tour.
+In 2019, she had announced shows as a member of Kevin Devine's Irish outfit "Kenny O'Brien and the O'Douls," tour dates supporting and playing with Dave Hause and The Mermaid, dates as a member of Frank Iero's new band The Future Violents, as well as tour dates with Austin Plaine and alongside Frank Turner for his North American tour supporting "No Man's Land."